atif5/pygame-pacman/README.md

 # pygame-pacman
-  A pacman clone made with pygame!
+  A pacman clone made with pygame! (incomplete)